CommonAccord/GISP_Fusion_Law_Code/Doc/G/BrownEdu/GISP-Application/Demo/GISP_Fusion_Law_Code/Application.md

 Goal.1.sec=To be able to critically evaluate the history and meaning of a series of highly controversial terms around the fields of Code, Law, and transacting.

+Goal.2.sec=To clearly communicate how Law, Management and Governance can be made radically more efficient by structuring prose.

+Goal.4.sec=To critically understand and explain how structured, semantic prose enables the democratization of Law, empowerment of smaller structures and decentralized, secure data.
+Communication in this course involves writing, speaking, and visualization (User Interface, Data Visualization).

-Goal.2.sec=To engineer code solutions that demonstrate the vision of open source transacting and encourage convergence on standards.
+Goal.3.sec=To work with and engineer code solutions that demonstrate the vision of open source transacting and encourage convergence on standards.

-Goal.3.sec=To study and design with the core ideas and social physics of law.
+Goal.4.sec=To study and design with law's core ideas and social physics.

-Goal.4.sec=To enable and encourage the creation of federated wikis of legal documents.
+Goal.5.sec=To enable and encourage a community for the creation of federated wikis of legal documents.

-Goal.=[G/Z/ol-bullet/s4]
+Goal.=[G/Z/ol-bullet/s5]

-ScholarlyContext=This spans a broad range of disciplines, from CS (semantic web, distributed computing, programming languages) to legal (document drafting, dispute resolution, governance) The dilemma of "Code is Law," "Code as Law," and "Codified Law," is fundamental to the shape and governance of society in the information era.
+ScholarlyContext=This spans a broad range of disciplines, from CS (semantic web, distributed computing, programming languages) to legal (document drafting, dispute resolution, governance).
+The dilemma of "Code is Law," "Code as Law," and "Codified Law," is fundamental to the shape and governance of society in the information era.
 What we mean by the shape: social distribution (Hawking: "If machines produce everything we need, the outcome will depend on how things are distributed.
 Everyone can enjoy a life of luxurious leisure if the machine-produced wealth is shared, or most people can end up miserably poor if the machine-owners successfully lobby against wealth redistribution.
-So far, the trend seems to be toward the second option, with technology driving ever-increasing inequality.")
+So far, the trend seems to be toward the second option, with technology driving ever-increasing inequality.")<b>The course is shaped around the core ideas of several authors.
+Lessig's argument that code begins to define Law can be solved by making Law compatible through, by applying some of the notions Ted Nelson and the semantic web.

 /=Note - for each week, copy this, change 1 to 2, etc. and make a copy of the target file, changing its name.
 Fill in the target info.